By Mike Loughrin, CEO for Transformance Advisors

 - The results from a software program are not making sense – add someone with greater knowledge of your systems

-You get the picture, the team working on the “big” project may not be the same team needed for working to the root cause of one issue.
+You get the picture, the team working on the “big” project may not be the same team needed for working on the root cause of one issue.

 Articulate the Issue